jlevy/og-equity-compensation/README.md

   Delaware law.
 You can think of Delaware law as the primary “language” of U.S. corporate law.
 Incorporating a company in Delaware has evolved into a national standard for high-growth companies, regardless of where they are physically located.
-- 🔸 This Guide focuses on C corporations and [does not cover](#scope) how equity compensation works in LLCs, S corporations, partnerships, or sole proprietorships.
+- 🔸 This Guide focuses specifically on C corporations and [does not cover](#scope) how equity compensation works in LLCs, S corporations, partnerships, or sole proprietorships.
   Both equity and compensation are handled in significantly different ways in each of these kinds of businesses.